Tiger salamander: Diseases

 Although immune themselves, tiger salamanders transmit the fungus Batrachochytrium dendrobatidis, which is a major worldwide threat to most frog species by causing the disease chytridiomycosis.
 Tiger salamanders also carry ranaviruses, which infect reptiles, amphibians, and fish.
 Using tiger salamander larvae as fishing bait appears to be a major source of exposure and transport to wild populations.
 One of these ranaviruses is even named the Ambystoma tigrinum virus (ATV).
 This ranavirus only transmits to other salamanders and was not found in fish or other amphibians.
 Severe mortality of tiger salamander larvae sometimes occurs from recurring ranavirus infections.

 Conservation status

-In the southeastern United States, tiger salamander populations are experiencing declines, largely due to deforestation and the destruction of wetland environments.
+In the southeastern United States, tiger salamander populations are experiencing declines, largely due to deforestation and the destruction of wetland environments; pond disturbance, invasive fish, and road construction threaten the annual population.
 Research conducted by Harte and Hoffman in the Colorado Rockies suggests acid rain could be a contributing factor.
-Additional threats include road mortality and contamination of their aquatic habitats.
+Additional threats include vehicle strikes and contamination of their aquatic habitats.

 Related species

 The California tiger salamander (Ambystoma californiense) (listed at Vulnerable), the barred tiger salamander (A. mavortium), and the plateau tiger salamander (A. velasci) were all once considered subspecies of A. tigrinum, but are now considered separate species.
 Genetic studies made it necessary to break up the original A. tigrinum population, though some hybridization between groups occurs.

 The California tiger salamander is now federally listed as an endangered species mostly due to habitat loss; however, very few studies have been performed on this species.

 The axolotl is also a relative of the tiger salamander.
 Axolotls live in a paedomorphic state, retaining most characteristics of their larval stage for their entire lifespans.
 While they never metamorphose under natural conditions, metamorphosis can be induced in them, resulting in a form very similar to the plateau tiger salamander.
 This is not, however, their natural condition, and dramatically shortens their lifespan.
 Recently, introgressed tiger salamander (A. tigrinum) DNA was detected in the laboratory axolotl population.